mui/material-ui/docs/data/base/components/modal/modal.md

 - Calls the `onExited` callback prop when the exit transition is completed
 > The `onEnter` and `onExited` callbacks tell the modal to unmount the child content when closed and fully transitioned.

-Modal has built-in support for [react-transition-group](https://github.com/reactjs/react-transition-group).
+`Modal` has built-in support for [react-transition-group](https://github.com/reactjs/react-transition-group):

 {{"demo": "TransitionsModal.js", "defaultCodeOpen": false}}